Flight-Free-UK/flight_free_uk_website/source/posts/how-to-keep-your-pledge.html.markdown

 #### 5. Feel good about your emissions reduction

 How many flights would you take in a typical year?
 Work out the carbon footprint of those journeys using [Flight Emission Map](https://flightemissionmap.org/) and celebrate the carbon savings.
+Add a tally to your calendar of how much you're saving as you move through the year.

 #### 6. Pay your dues